 How Iron Maiden Welcomed Back Bruce Dickinson and Adrian Smith

-The heavy metal community was virtually celebrating in the streets on Feb.
-10, 1999, when it learned that British legends Iron Maiden would be welcoming fan-favored vocalist Bruce Dickinson back into the fold after a six-year absence, and guitarist Adrian Smith after a decade.
+Iron Maiden welcomed fan-favored vocalist Bruce Dickinson back into the fold on Feb.
+10, 1999 after a six-year absence, and guitarist Adrian Smith after a decade.

-After all, as anyone who was there can tell you, the '90s were not particularly kind to Iron Maiden, nor, for that matter, any of their ‘80s-dominating metal brethren, due to the grunge revolution.
-And that’s before we even consider take Dickinson’s successor, Blaze Bailey, into account.
+The '90s had not been particularly kind to Iron Maiden – nor, for that matter, any of their ‘80s-dominating metal brethren, due to the grunge revolution.
+And that’s before we even take Dickinson’s successor, Blaze Bailey, into account.

 So drastic measures were required to salvage their career, and, since Dickinson himself had only experienced modest solo success during his “lost weekend,” his reconciliation with Maiden’s bassist, Steve Harris, was all but inevitable.